skarlekar/smart-quora/README.md

 At this point remember to log out and log back in to ensure you have access to the newly deployed binaries.

-Verify that you have the right
+Verify that you have access to the binaries installed as follows:

+docker -v
+npm -v
+node -v

 ## Using SmartQuora

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyNzYyMDI3NSwxMTI4MTkxMjQ1LC04MT
+eyJoaXN0b3J5IjpbMTEzOTYyNTg3OSwxMTI4MTkxMjQ1LC04MT
 EwNDQwNzcsLTcyMjk2MjY3NywxNjMwMTM1MzgzLC0yMDY1MjIz
 NDg1LC0xOTIxMTA1OTk3LC0xNTA5MTYyMTU5LDE1MjYxMTQyMj
 EsNzk0NTgzMzcsLTM1MTUyMzE0NCwzMzM0MTY0NTMsLTE2Mzc5